MobCat/XISO-Toolkit/README.md

 xbedump - For extracting title info from the default.xbe.
 This is super temporary, I should be able to work on this next.
 [Extract-xiso](https://github.com/XboxDev/extract-xiso)\- For rebuilding a Redump ISO into and XISO we can actually use.
 PLEASE NOTE AGAIN: By defult in this toolkit, extract-xiso WILL DELETE your redump when its done with the rebuild.
 I have not set a "user setting" for this.

+# How to build (Temp)

+Download this repo and unpack it to C:\XISOTools
+Run the `pip install -r requirements.txt` to install all the libs (But I think I messed that up, missing libs still?) place `xbedump.exe` and `extract-xiso.exe` in this dir Make a new blank tmp folder in the XISOTools folder Back in the XISOTools folder, Run the `BuildAttacher.bat` and `BuildSplitter.bat` Run the `ContextMenu.reg` to add the XISO Toolkit options to your context menu If you don't want music, edit the `Music.cfg` and change the first line to anything other then `True`, You can also just delete the `Music.cfg` file if your lazy and don't want music ever but thats kinda sad.
+If you do want music, edit the `Music.cfg`, make sure the first line is exactly `True` it is case sensitive.
+Then you can make a new music folder in the XISOTools like in the defult setting and put all your .xm and .mod files in there Or you can change this file path to where you keep your own tracker music on your computer

+You can also just run the installer from the release page if you trust me.
+That will install the pre-built exe files you need and setup your reg aswell.
+The installer is still a little trash, but again it works for now, but needs cleanup lator.